hello-ashleyintech/algolia-commercejs-app/README.md

 ### Running the application

-To run the application, you'll run `npm start` in both the `client` and `server` directories of your project at the same time.
-This will run the frontend and backend code concurrently.
+To run the application, you'll run `npm install` and then `npm start` in both the `client` and `server` directories of your project at the same time.
+This will install the required dependencies and then run the frontend and backend code concurrently.

 To access the frontend, you'll be on `localhost:3000`.
 Your backend will be on `localhost:3001`.